 Transportation services often compete with one another, reducing the incentive for a shared and open MaaS platform.
 TNCs have been known to draw riders away from public transit, for example, while the convenience of AVs might reduce the usage of micromobility options.
 If “Walled Gardens” persist, services that operate independently without being part of a larger MaaS platform will be especially at risk.

-Municipal and regional governments are by far the most widespread operators of MaaS services, given that public transit is one of the first examples of MaaS.
-In addition, cities such as Denver, Los Angeles, Portland, and Helsinki, Finland have launched apps or platforms that bridge multiple MaaS transportation modes together.
+Municipal and regional governments were, early on, the most widespread operators of MaaS services, given that public transit is one of the first examples of MaaS.
+Cities such as Los Angeles, Portland, Pittsburgh, and Vienna have launched apps or platforms that have bridged multiple MaaS transportation modes together.
 Municipal and regional governments can operate multiple MaaS options of their own, partner with other MaaS service providers, or both.

 Transportation companies such as Uber, Lyft, ZipCar, and Lime operate one or more MaaS services.
 These services can either complement or compete against municipal MaaS offerings, depending on the circumstances surrounding their operation.
 Similarly, they can be part of a larger municipality-run MaaS bridging service, or in the case of Uber and Lyft, run vertically integrated or “Walled Garden” MaaS services of their own.

-Technology companies such as Google, Apple, and Whim provide MaaS through their mapping and transportation scheduling platforms.
-Google Maps, for example, can show rates, times, and scheduling and routing details across several different MaaS-based transportation modes for a single trip.
+Technology companies such as Google, Apple, Transit App, Cubic, Moovit, and Whim provide MaaS through their mapping and transportation scheduling platforms.
+Google Maps, for example, can show rates, times, scheduling and routing details across several different MaaS-based transportation modes for a single trip.
 Whim, meanwhile, offers an all-in-one MaaS platform for participating cities, including routing, booking, and payment and multiple subscription plans for users.
 Additionally, technology companies involved in the development of AVs could become MaaS providers in the future.
 These technology companies can provide MaaS services for cities or transit agencies, provide white label MaaS services for a specific transportation company, or act as third parties and offer their own open platforms where any transportation company can participate.

 Use case examples